-This course discusses the fundamentals of thermodynamics, which include system concepts, state of equilibrium, processes of properties, Zeroth, first and second laws of thermodynamics, flow and nonflow processes.
+This course discusses the fundamentals of thermodynamics, which include system concepts, state of equilibrium, processes of properties, Zeroth, first and second laws of thermodynamics, flow and non-flow processes.
 Carnot cycle and efficiencies of reversible conversions, irreversibility, entropy concepts, ideal gases, and use of property tables are also covered.
 Prerequisites: EGR115, MAT120, PHY220

-EGR215 - ENGINEERING MECHANICS II -3 credits
+EGR215 - ENGINEERING MECHANICS II - 3 credits

 Course content includes rectilinear, curvilinear, and dynamic motion, kinetics of rigid bodies, plane motion of rigid bodies and an introduction to mechanical vibrations.
-Prerequisites: EGR115, MAT120, PHY220
+Prerequisites: EGR115, MAT120, PHY220 gram), thermal stresses, torsion and beam analysis.

-EGR220 - STRENGTH OF MATERIALS I -3 credits

-This course deals with the concept of stress and strain in members under the action of axial and shearing forces, bending and twisting moments.
-The course content includes analysis of stress and strain, Hooke's law (stress-strain diagram), thermal stresses, torsion and beam analysis.
-Computer application is required for the homework assignments.
 Prerequisites: EGR115, MAT120

+EGR220 - STRENGTH OF MATERIALS I

+115 This course deals with the concept of stress and strain in members under the action of axial and shearing forces, bending and twisting moments.
+The course content includes analysis of stress and strain, Hooke's law (stress-strain dia

-EGR225 - STRENGTH OF MATERIALS II
+EGR225 - STRENGTH OF MATERIALS II - 3 credits